-A maximum of 36 course units can be taken at the 1000 level.
+A maximum of 45 course units can be taken at the 1000 level.

 |ENG 1100||Workshop in Essay Writing||3 Units|

-|SCS 1150||Introduction to Studying the Social Sciences||3 Units|
+|SCS 1150||Introduction to Social Sciences||3 Units|

-|Three groups of 18 course units including at least two groups in the following list of Social Sciences programs: Anthropology (ANT), Criminology (CRM), Economics (ECO), Women's Studies (FEM), Public Administration (PAP), Political Science (POL), Psychology (PSY), Sociology (SOC) 1||54 Units|
+|36 optional course units from at least four of the following programs: Anthropology (ANT), Criminology (CRM), International Development and Globalization (DVM), Conflicts Studies and Human Rights (ECH), Economics (ECO), Feminist and Gender Studies (FEM), Public Administration (PAP), Political Science (POL), Psychology (PSY), Sociology (SOC), Social Work (SVS) 3||36 Units|

 |Any combination of options and elective course units||36 Units|